UV9118 – Observation methodology and observation design

 Approved participation requires 80% attendance.

 Papers are to be submitted electronically in Canvas.

-More information will be published on the current semester website and Canvas.
+More information will be available in Canvas.